-Teaming up with an embedded control expert from California, who previously excelled in building high-end in-home security systems, flight simulation solutions, theme park attractions and water purification installations, enabled them to take up the next challenge.
+Teaming up with a control expert from California enabled them to take up the next challenge.
 Integrating all technology, both from the 1960s and from the 2020s, into one control platform that determines the entire car experience.

 The level of integration this solution offers is beyond what most established car manufacturers can offer, much more comparable to the standards that Tesla has set for the new industry some years ago.
 In that respect, the recent announcements that Volkswagen has made for a multi billion investment in a dedicated car software company are illustrative for the trend Voitures extravert is fully tapping into.